ResetXPDR/MSFS2020_AutoFPS/README.md

 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition.<br/><br/>

 This app aims to improve the MSFS user experience by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use GUI and provides features such as:<br/>
-- Automatic TLOD adjustment when in the air to achieve a user-defined or auto target FPS based on pre or user-defined maximum and minimum TLODs,
+- Automatic TLOD adjustment when in the air to achieve and maintain a target FPS,
 - Improved target FPS tracking for all modes by having much smaller TLOD changes the closer you are to your target FPS, giving more consistent FPS for a better flight experience.
 - A choice between VFR and IFR flight types, which changes the flight phases where the app prioritises FPS or TLOD,
 - Auto raising and lowering of the minimum TLOD option, depending on low altitude performance being either very favourable or poor respectively,
-- Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flights are so varied that a single target FPS value is not always appropriate,
+- Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
 - Cloud quality decrease option for when FPS can't be achieved at the lowest desired TLOD,
 - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band,
 - Simultaneous PC, FG and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,